ArashAh/version_control_workshop/part-3.md

 13. **Continue Updating:**
      - You continue your work and track your version in your branch.
-     - Open `demo.txt` and add this setence: “Input 2 to collab-br by collaborator”.
+     - Open `demo.txt` and add this sentence: “Input 2 to collab-br by collaborator”.
      - Add and commit in one command:
       ```bash
       git add .